SneakyPizza/ArduinoGame/README.md

 1x 	any Computer

 Steps:

 1. put the Joysticks to the Placement-board
-//Add photo of the joysticks on the placement board

 2. Then Connect the wires in the order that is shown on the photo
-//Add blueprint

 3. Connect the Arduino to your Computer